ipfabric/docs/docs/IP_Fabric_Settings/integration/webhooks.md

 }
 ```

-In case the action has `failed`, the payload includes a top-level `reason`
+If the action has `failed`, the payload includes a top-level `reason`
 field with a string describing why the action has failed.

 When the intent verification is related to:

-- a report, its ID is available as `reportId`
+- a report, its ID is available as `reportId`,

-- a snapshot, its ID is available as `snapshotId`
+- a snapshot, its ID is available as `snapshotId`.

-In case you are testing the webhook, the `test` field is set to `true`.
+If you are testing the webhook, the `test` field is set to `true`.